-Newcomers relocating to Jacksonville from prominent US cities such as New York, Chicago and Los Angeles with their sophisticated public transportation resources may find that getting around requires a bit more effort than they are accustomed to.
+Newcomers moving to Jacksonville from prominent US cities such as New York, Chicago and Los Angeles with their sophisticated public transportation resources may find that getting around requires a bit more effort than they are accustomed to.

 Jacksonville is a sprawling city and getting about without a car may prove difficult.
-The city’s public transport networks are fairly limited and really only serve the downtown area sufficiently.
+The city’s public transport networks are fairly limited and only serve the downtown area sufficiently.

-Ride-hailing services such as Uber and Lyft are well established in Jacksonville and provide an excellent alternative for those who don’t drive.
+Ride-hailing services such as Uber and Lyft are well-established in Jacksonville and provide an excellent alternative for those who don’t drive.

 Public transport in Jacksonville